Buildings at Minnesota State Mankato

 - Square Footage: 200

-Taylor Center, with a total area of 142,951 square feet serves as the gateway to campus for students, alumni, faculty, staff and visitors.
-The building houses Bresnan Arena, and is the home of Mavericks basketball, volleyball and wrestling.
+Taylor Center, named after alumnus and donor Glen Taylor, serves as the gateway to campus for students, alumni, faculty, staff, and visitors.
+Funds for the project were raised through a fundraising drive to fund improvements to university facilities.
+The building houses the Brock/Otto Hall of Champions, Office of Admissions and Bresnan Arena, home of Mavericks basketball, volleyball and wrestling.

 - Year Completed: 2000